qualcomm-linux/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

 1. To open the QSC Launcher desktop application, launch **Qualcomm Software Center** from the **Applications** menu.

 2. Use your registered email ID to log in to the QSC desktop application.
-A dashboard page appears.
+The QSC Launcher dashboard page appears.

    .. image:: ../../media/k2c-qli-build-ga/start_launcher_ab.png